White House looks to scale back climate initiative after stiff pushback from Manchin

-“Sen. Manchin has clearly expressed his concerns about using taxpayer dollars to pay private companies to do things they’re already doing,” the senator’s office said in a statement.
+“Senator Manchin has clearly expressed his concerns about using taxpayer dollars to pay private companies to do things they’re already doing,” the senator’s office said in a statement.
 “He continues to support efforts to combat climate change while protecting American energy independence and ensuring our energy reliability.”

-White House officials have not decided to completely jettison the CEPP but are instead looking at how to make changes that would ensure Manchin’s support for the broader economic package.
+White House officials have not decided to completely jettison the CEPP, but are instead looking at how to make changes that would ensure Manchin’s support for the broader economic package.

-The Washington Post reported on Thursday that Manchin had voiced his strong opposition to the program to the White House last week, prompting a reassessment of the measure.
+The Washington Post reported Thursday that Manchin had voiced his strong opposition to the program to the White House last week, prompting a reassessment of the measure.
 White House officials are now working to weaken the program, which is part of a $3.5 trillion bill Manchin and another centrist Democrat, Sen. Kyrsten Sinema (Ariz.), consider too costly.

 If Manchin signals to the White House that he will oppose the package, it will not have enough votes to clear the Senate.
 That makes his support for any resolution crucial.

-The White House had pushed hard for the creation of the CEPP program, as Biden had campaigned aggressively on taking major steps that he said he would address global warming.
+The White House had pushed hard for the creation of the CEPP program, as Biden had campaigned aggressively on taking major steps that he said would address global warming.
 It ranks as the most significant climate proposal under consideration on Capitol Hill.
 Still, Democrats had not relied solely on CEPP to try to address their climate agenda.
 There are other provisions of the pending budget agreement that are also targeted at addressing climate change, particularly the creation of tax credits.

 “We don’t comment on the state of our negotiations with the wide array of Senators offering views about the Build Back Better agenda,” White House spokesman Vedant Patel said in an email.
 “The White House is laser focused on advancing the President’s climate goals and positioning the United States to meet its emission targets in a way that grows domestic industries and good jobs.”